-All about fishing for spotted, redeye, shoal, smallmouth and largemouth bass in Oregon lakes.
+Guide to fishing for spotted, redeye, shoal, smallmouth and largemouth bass in OR.

-The major lakes with a healthy population of bass include Brownlee Reservoir, Crane Prarie Reservoir, Crump Lake, Davis Lake, Fern Ridge Reservoir, Lake Billy Chinook, Lake Owyhee, Phillips Lake, Prineville Reservoir, Siltcoos Lake, Tahkenitch Lake, Tenmile Lake and Warm Springs Reservoir.
+The major lakes with a healthy population of bass include Brownlee Reservoir, Crane Prairie Reservoir, Crump Lake, Davis Lake, Fern Ridge Reservoir, Green Peter Lake, Lake Billy Chinook, Lake Owyhee, Phillips Lake, Prineville Reservoir, Siltcoos Lake, Tahkenitch Lake, Tenmile Lakes, Warm Springs Reservoir and Wickiup Reservoir.
 Other ponds and small lakes also contain bass.
 The Columbia River, Coos River and others also offer bass fishing opportunities.

 World record: 22 lbs 4 oz

 World record: 11 lbs 15 oz

 Click the images and links above for species details.

 The state record largemouth bass was caught from Ballenger Pond.

 The state record smallmouth bass came from Henry Hagg Lake.

 Some of the Oregon waters preferred by tournament fisherman include the Columbia River, Willamette River, and Umpqua River for some of the best smallmouth bass fishing in the world.
 Hagg Lake has the state record smallmouth but can be a very tough lake.
 It does have half of the lake reserved as a no wake zone and the other half for water sports so it is popular.
 Tenmile lake and all the coastal lakes, Crane Prairie, Dorena Reservoir, Green Peter Reservoir, Cottage Grove Reservoir, all of these locations are also excellent largemouth bass fisheries.